tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 ```

 Hmm, looks like this server exposes four services.
 The `Greeter` service has a
 `SayHello` RPC.
-Let's inspect how that looks like
+Let's inspect how that looks like.

 ```
 $ grpcurl -plaintext localhost:50051 describe helloworld.Greeter